-Growing up I remember my mom almost always having a box of Lipton dry onion soup mix in the pantry.
+Growing up, my mom would almost always have a box of Lipton dry onion soup mix in the pantry.

-I remember pretty clearly her using it for roasts and dips, but there’s a good chance that anything that tasted good likely had a packet of dry onion soup mix in it.
+I remember pretty clearly her using it for roasts and dips.
+Honestly, there’s a good chance that anything that tasted good likely had a packet of dry onion soup mix in it.

 You could call it a childhood classic, or a home-style favorite.
 A lot like stove-top mac and cheese.